-We are here to help you, and to answer your questions.
+Our personal injury attorneys are here to help you and answer your questions.
 To start getting straight answers now, just call The Jeffcoat Firm, or simply enter your information on the side of this page.
 You can speak directly with one of our SC workplace injury law firm on the very same day you reach out to us – and you can start getting your answers now.

 It’s that simple.
 Contact our South Carolina workers compensation lawyer serving Columbus, Lexington, the greater Richland County area and beyond.

 What To Do If You’re Hurt At Work

 When you are hurt at work, there are some things you need to know right away.
 First and foremost, your injury needs to be reported to your supervisor immediately, if that has not already taken place.
 If your employer has procedures to follow for reporting an injury, then you should follow those procedures.